nsurvance/Genoluv-Competition/index.md

         <div id="judge" class="body">
             <h1>How Will These be Judged?</h1>
-            <p><i>With the power of democracy!</i> We’ll be creating a form so people can vote!
-There is only one entry
-                allowed
+            <p><i>With the power of democracy (Sorta)!</i> The Moderators will judge all the submitted pieces until we
+                have our finalists.
+There the rest of server has the opputunity to vote on who wins the final prize!
+                There can only be one vote
-                per person.
-We will also be providing this rubric to help guide voters to making an intelligent judgement.</p>
+                per person. <br /><br />We will also be providing this rubric to help guide voters (and mods) to making an
+                intelligent
+                judgement.</p>

         </div>